Share:

 -

 The is the sound-designed photo narration audio for the first photo in Antoine and Me.
-The are 7 photos in the Antoine and Me SDP narrations and dozens of photos in the accompanying tactile album, which is made from a vintage wood cover.
+There are seven photos in the Antoine and Me SDP narration series and more than 60 photos in the accompanying tactile album, which is made with a vintage wood photo-album cover.
 Pamela Woolford has also minted the first photo and its accompanying SDP narration as an NFT.
 In the image here, you see a portion of that first photo.

 -